AlexBomber12/sms-gateway/README.md

 git tag vX.Y.Z && git push --tags
 ```

 Set `CI_MODE=true` in CI pipelines to disable the modem detection loop.
-Passing
+The container
+will stay alive without probing for hardware and will execute any supplied command.
-a command after the image name also bypasses the loop.
+Passing a command after the image name also bypasses the loop during normal runs.

 ## Troubleshooting
 1. **Ports are visible on host?** `ls -l /dev/ttyUSB*`